halcharger/website-allenfirth-info/skills.md

     weight: 3
 layout: page
 ---
-I'm an experienced full-stack developer with expert experience in databases, server-side components and client-side user interfaces.
+I'm a full-stack developer with expert experience in databases, server-side components and client-side user interfaces.

 At a high level, these are the tools of my trade.